cl-roberts/.templates/adfg-presentation/README.md

 # adfg-presentation

-This repository contains a theme and template for making Alaska Department of Fish \& Game (ADF\&G) styled presentations slides using Quarto Reveal.js.
+This directory contains a theme and template for making Alaska Department of Fish \& Game (ADF\&G) styled presentations slides using Quarto Reveal.js.
 This theme has the same `.css` attributes which style State of Alaska websites and loosely complies with State of Alaska